o3de/o3de.org/content/docs/learning-guide/tutorials/input-and-movement/grid-based-movement.md

 ## Prerequisites

-You will need to have a project built from the standard project template or contains the Gems in the standard template.
+You will need to have a project built from the standard project template or one that contains the Gems in the standard template.

 ## Steps